promulo/sparkify/data_warehouse_redshift/README.md

 This project consists of the files listed below.

 ```
-data_modelling_pg/
+data_warehouse_redshift/
 ├── README.md
 ├── create_tables.py
-├── data
-├── etl.ipynb
+├── dwh.cfg
 ├── etl.py
 ├── requirements.txt
 ├── sql_queries.py
-└── test.ipynb
 ```
 * `README.md`: This README file
 * `create_tables.py`: Python script used for creating/resetting the database used by the ETL process
-* `data`: Directory containing the raw data JSON-based files
-* `etl.ipynb`: Jupyter notebook used as a prototype for the ETL process
+* `dwh.cfg`: Configuration file supporting AWS Redshift and S3 access
 * `etl.py`: Python script consisting of the ETL pipeline
 * `requirements.txt`: Runtime dependencies listing to be used by `pip` (PyPI)
 * `sql_queries.py`: Python file containing all the SQL queries used by the other Python scripts
-* `test.ipynb`: Jupyter notebook used for checking state of database tables during testing

 ## ETL pipeline usage

-The ETL pipeline processes the raw data and populates the abovementioned tables.
+The ETL pipeline processes the raw data stored in S3 and populates the abovementioned tables.
-The raw data consist of several JSON-based files placed in the `data` directory.
+The raw data consist of several JSON-based files placed in the S3 bucket.
-Two types of files are handled by the `etl.py` script: **log data** files containing songplay events and **song data** files containing individual songs information.

 ### Requirements

 - Python 3.7 or above
-- PostgreSQL 12
+- psycopg2
+- AWS Redshift cluster up and running (see `dwh.cfg`)

 It is recommended the use of Python's `virtualenv` module for ensuring runtime isolation.
 In Debian-based systems, it might be necessary to install the additional